Governance guide for complex enterprises: Best practices explained

 Resource tagging decisions determine how metadata is applied to Azure resources within a subscription to support operations, management, and accounting purposes.
-In this narrative, the classification pattern has been chosen as the default model for resource tagging.
+In this narrative, the accounting pattern has been chosen as the default model for resource tagging.

-- Deployed assets should be tagged with:
+- Deployed assets should be tagged with values for:

 - Data classification